Fenton Heard

 Fenton Heard (born 1 October 2004) is an English semi-professional footballer who plays as a midfielder for club Rushall Olympic.

 Career

 West Bromwich Albion

 Heard signed for Hednesford Town on 23 March 2023 on loan until the end of the season.
 Upon his return to West Brom, Heard signed his first professional contract with the club on 7 July 2023.
-On 7 January 2024, He made his debut for the club starting in a 4–1 win against Aldershot Town in the third round of the FA Cup.
+On 7 January 2024, he made his debut for the club starting in a 4–1 win against Aldershot Town in the third round of the FA Cup.

-On 10 July 2024, Heard signed a new one-year deal with a years option with the club.
+On 10 July 2024, Heard signed a new one-year deal with a year's option with the club.

 On 31 October 2024, Heard signed for National League North club Rushall Olympic on a month-long loan.
 He suffered a foot injury 11 minutes into his second match and did not make any further appearances before his loan expired.

 Heard was released by West Bromwich Albion at the end of the 2024–25 season.